History of Cincinnati Union Terminal: Abandonment and partial demolition

 Extensive restructuring took place in the railroad industry in the mid-to-late 20th century.
 Amtrak, the national rail service, was formed to acquire failing railroads as their ridership dropped.
 It took over most passenger service at Union Terminal in 1971, and cut back service to just two routes a day, both of which originated at the terminal–the Washington/Newport News-bound George Washington and the Chicago-bound James Whitcomb Riley.
 Those trains were subsequently integrated into a single long-distance Chicago-Washington/Newport News train, known as the George Washington eastbound and the James Whitcomb Riley westbound.
-However, due to the two trains having been inherited from separate railroads–the C&O and Penn Central, respectively–the merged train needed a half-hour delay to perform a slow turn on a balloon loop north of Union Terminal in order to face the train in the correct direction.
+However, due to the two trains having been inherited from separate railroads–the C&O and Penn Central, respectively–the merged train needed to perform a slow turn on a balloon loop north of Union Terminal in order to face the train in the correct direction, causing a half-hour delay.

 The two total trains, with fewer than 30 boardings and detrainings per day, did not even begin to justify such a large station.
-As a result, Union Terminal was scheduled to close in October 1972, after 18 months of Amtrak service.
+As a result, Amtrak decided to close Union Terminal in October 1972, after just 18 months of service.
 It would be the first major station Amtrak abandoned in favor of a new station.
 The terminal's fate was uncertain after its scheduled closure, spurring multiple efforts to bring the topic to public attention in mid-to-late October.
 The Save and Revive Union Terminal Committee, department of art history at the University of Cincinnati (UC), and the Cincinnati Art Museum backed several projects.
 Northwestern professor Carl W. Condit lectured on the stations of Cincinnati at UC, and the train concourse's large industrial murals were illuminated for public viewing on October 22 to 29.
 An exhibit at the Contemporary Arts Center showed original photographs, drawings, and slides pertaining to the terminal's artworks, while an exhibit at UC's student center showed proposals for the terminal's future.